alexcpl/Final_Cut_Pro/README.md

-# Final_Cut_Pro
+# All about video making
-All tips and tricks for Final Cut Pro
+All tips and tricks for video making